flutter/website/src/content/app-architecture/guide.md

 Services are in the lowest layer of your application.
 They wrap API endpoints and expose asynchronous response objects, such as `Future` and `Stream` objects.
-They’re only used to isolate data-loading, and they hold no state.
+They're only used to isolate data-loading, and they hold no state.
 Your app should have one service class per data source.
 Examples of endpoints that services might wrap include: